bilyatch/Machine_Learning/README.md

   is the sigmoid function:<br>
   𝑔(𝑧)=(1/(1+𝑒<sup>−𝑧</sup>))<br>

-  <h4>Problem of Overfitting</h4>
+  <h4>Problem of Overfitting and Underfitting</h4>
-  The problem of overfitting in data analysis occurs when a predictive model becomes too complex or specific to the training data it was developed on, to the point where it fails to generalize well to new, unseen data.
+  The problem of <b>overfitting</b> in data analysis occurs when a predictive model becomes too complex or specific to the training data it was developed on, to the point where it fails to generalize well to new, unseen data.
 Overfitting is a common challenge in machine learning and statistical modeling, and it can lead to poor performance and inaccurate predictions.<br>
+  The problem of <b>underfitting</b> in data analysis occurs when a predictive model is too simple or lacks complexity to capture the underlying patterns and relationships present in the data.
+Unlike overfitting, underfitting occurs when the model fails to adequately learn from the training data, leading to poor performance and low predictive power.
 There are several consequences of overfitting:<br>
   <ol>
    <li>Poor generalization</li>